 - Go to the Australian National Memorial at Villers-Bretonneux and visit the Sir John Monash Centre.

-- Take part in the moving ANZAC Day Dawn Service on April 25 at Villers-Bretonneux.
+- Take part in the moving ANZAC Day Ceremony on April 25 at 10 am at Villers-Bretonneux.

 - Immerse yourself in the village of Pozières, where Australia's commitment in the Somme began.

 - Take a trip back in time at the Australian Corps Memorial at Le Hamel, well-known for the 93 minutes battle.

 - Follow in the footsteps of the Diggers at Mont Saint-Quentin to see the 2nd Australian Division Memorial.